Diablo Immortal Hidden Caps & Pay-To-Win Mechanics

 Hidden Attempt Cap On The Library Of Zoltan Kulle Event

-Once you are level 60, you can do the library of the Zoltan Kulle zone event.
+Once you are level 60, you can do the Zoltan Kulle zone event library.
 During this event, you will collect 5 lost pages placed randomly within the library.
-Once you have the pages, you will be able to make a Tome which can teleport you to one of a few different hidden chambers.
+Once you have the pages, you can make a Tome that can teleport you to one of a few different hidden chambers.

 If you defeat the monsters inside the chamber, you will get up to sixty-eight yellow materials from these chambers.
 Each hidden chamber has a hidden cap of five times per day.
-Practically speaking, because the hidden chambers spawn randomly, you are limited to fifteen Tomes per day.
+Because the hidden chambers spawn randomly, you are limited to fifteen Tomes per day.

 Hidden Gem Cap on Hidden Layers